 In this chapter, we have shown how MCMC methods have revolutionised the estimation of Bayesian statistical models.
 We have also seen that the MCMC modelling framework is very flexible and that we can create lots of different MCMC algorithms for the same model.
-Browne et al (2009) show how, by changing the parameterisation of a model, we can improve the performance in terms of speed and chain autocorrelation, including an application of such techniques to a model for discontinuation of the use of contraception by women in Indonesia.
+Browne et al (2009) show how, by changing the parameterisation of a model, we can improve the performance in terms of speed and chain autocorrelation, including an application of such techniques to a model for mastitis incidence in dairy cattle.
 We will (Example 24.8) illustrate here one such technique, hierarchical centring, to refit the model in Example 24.5.